swfiua/gotu/docs/cberry.rst

 universe, with light highly blue-shifted, we see the arrival's entire history in a short space of time.

-Presumably, the same is true for the gravitational waves that are emitted by the galaxy?
+Is the same true for the gravitational waves that are emitted by the galaxy?
 The wave front arrives like a tsunami, with all the waves from the galaxy arriving at the same time.

 Rourke's model also requires the Sciama Principle, which he adopts as an additional assumption on top of Einstein's General Relativity.